 [vagrant@DevopsRoles ~]$ sudo firewall-cmd --reload

-Configure InfluxDB http Authentication on RHEL / Centos 7
+Configure InfluxDB HTTP Authentication on RHEL / Centos 7

-Enable http authentication
+Enable HTTP authentication

 [vagrant@DevopsRoles ~]$ sudo vi /etc/influxdb/influxdb.conf

-Add the content as below:
+Add the content below:

 [http]